Named types of communities have

 Red Maple Swamps and Level Bogs are types of Palustrine (wetland) natural communities where the presence of water controls the species present and, thus, the community type.
 Sandplain Grasslands occur in dry conditions on sandy soils.

 Natural communities are not discrete units with neat boundaries; there is overlap among and between communities in their composition, structure, and physical characteristics.
 Large and mobile animals often include many community types in their habitats.
 Natural communities may be restricted or widespread in their distribution across the state.

-We inventory and track the distribution and status of Priority natural communities and exemplary occurrences of more common types across the state.
-In June 2016 the NHESP natural community datalayer on MassGIS was updated to include the mapped and described Priority and Exemplary Low-Priority Natural Communities in the NHESP database.
-The updated GIS layer uses the revised names and attributions from the 2016 Classification of Natural Communities of Massachusetts, Version 2.0.
-Along with the revised Classification, NHESP produced new fact sheets, one per defined type of natural community that include photos and distribution maps.
+We inventory and track the distribution and status of Priority Natural Communities and exemplary occurrences of more common types across the state.
+In June, 2016, the NHESP natural community datalayer on MassGIS was updated to include the mapped and described Priority and Exemplary Low-Priority Natural Communities in the NHESP database.
+The updated GIS layer uses the revised names and attributions from the 2020 Classification of Natural Communities of Massachusetts.
+Along with the revised Classification, NHESP produced new fact sheets, one per defined type of natural community, that include photos and distribution maps.